Vritra: Vedas

 According to the Rig Veda, Vritra kept the waters of the world captive until he was killed by Indra, who destroyed all the 99 fortresses of Vritra (although the fortresses are sometimes attributed to Sambara) before liberating the imprisoned rivers.
 The combat began soon after Indra was born, and he consumed a large volume of Soma at Tvashtri's house to empower him before facing Vritra.
 Tvashtri fashioned the thunderbolt (Vajrayudha) for Indra, and Vishnu, when asked to do so by Indra, made space for the battle by taking the three great strides, for which Vishnu became famous, and was later adapted in his legend of Vamana.

 Vritra broke Indra's two jaws during the battle, but was then thrown down by Indra and, in falling, crushed the fortresses that had already been shattered.
 For this feat, Indra became known as "Vṛtrahan" (lit.
 "Slayer of Vritra" and also as "slayer of the first-born of dragons").

 Vritra's mother, Danu, who was also the mother of the danava race of asuras, was then attacked and defeated by Indra with his thunderbolt.
 In one of the versions of the story, three devas – Varuna, Soma, and Agni – were coaxed by Indra into aiding him in the fight against Vritra, whereas before they had been on the side of Vritra (whom they called "Father").

 Hymn 18 of Mandala IV provides the most elaborate account of the Vedic version.
 The verses describe the events and circumstances leading up to the battle between Indra and Vritra, the battle itself, and the outcome of the battle.

+Mahabharata

+As told in the narration given to King Yudhishthira in the Mahabharata, Vritra was an asura created by the artisan god Tvashtri to avenge the killing of his son known as Triśiras or Viśvarūpa by Indra.
+Vritra won the battle and swallowed Indra, but the other deities forced him to vomit Indra out.
+The battle continued and Indra was eventually forced to flee.
+Vishnu and the rishis (sages) brokered a truce, with Indra swearing that he would not attack Vritra with anything made of metal, wood or stone, nor anything that was dry or wet, or during the day or the night.

+After this, Indra managed to befriend Vritra.
+Once, while Vritra was asleep on the seashore at twilight, Indra collected sea-foam as a weapon to kill Vritra, as it was neither wet nor dry, neither wood nor any metal and it certainly could not be categorized as a weapon.
+Indra summoned Lord Vishnu to enter the foam.
+When the Vishnu entered the foam, Indra used that foam to kill him.